Inbound Growth for Roofing Companies

 Takeaway:

-If want to see your company grow, you need to establish yourself as the go-to resource in your industry.
+If want to see your roofing company grow, you need to establish yourself as the go-to resource in your service area.
 That means being willing to answer any and every question your customers have, even the tough ones.
 If you're honest and open, your customers will trust you more, and you'll win their business.

 Assignment Selling: Using Content to Your Advantage